 Most string trimmers used today have a 2-cycle engine that requires gasoline and oil to be mixed before filling the fuel tank.
 You will also find some 4-cycle string trimmers.
 Oil and gas are not mixed for these types of engines.

-Adding the wrong type of fuel in your string trimmer can damage the unit beyond repair.
+Adding the wrong type of fuel to your string trimmer can damage the unit beyond repair.
 Read more about this in, “This is the Type of Gas to Use in a String Trimmer“.

 Dirty Spark Plug Causes a String Trimmer to Run Rough